peterkuma/django-attach/README.md

 ### 1.2.1 (2021-08-18)

 - Support for renaming files.
-- Fixed uploading of files on new model instances
+- Fixed uploading of files on new model instances.
 - Fixed removing of new files.

 ### 1.1.0 (2021-08-14)